Shaqiloheal/CS1527_OOP/Week1_Exercises/README.md

 ## 4
 Program that displays a temperature conversion table for degrees Celsius and degrees Fahrenheit.
 The table includes rows for all temperatures between 0 and 100 degrees Celsius that are multiples of 10 degrees Celsius.

+## 5
+Program that checks wether or not the word given by the user's input is a palindrome e.g (Hannah, civic, level are Palindromes).